8 Creative Ways I Shop Outside the System (and Still Get What I Need For Free or Cheaply)

 Looking for tips on shopping second-hand?
 Here are some articles from the blog:

-It sounds a bit dodgy, but our house is full of stuff we’ve picked up off the side of the road for free.
+It sounds a bit dodgy, but our house is full of stuff we’ve picked up off the side of the road and, ahem, out of bins for free.

 Besides finding things off the side of the road, there are many other places to find free stuff, such as: